Join the UK Youth Parliament

 Election process

-If your application is successful, you will become an official candidate and take part in a borough-wide election.
-Following an initial eligibility check, there will be a peer selection process, with elections taking place in schools and youth spaces
+If their application is successful, they will become an official candidate and take part in a borough-wide election.
+Following an initial eligibility check, there will be a peer selection process, with elections taking place in schools and youth spaces.
+Key dates will be confirmed in due course.

 Represent local voices.
 Influence national change.